IntersectMBO/ouroboros-consensus/docs/StyleGuide.md

     foo :: ..
     ```

-    Note the space before and after the `|`.
-We do not align the following lines
+    Note the space after the `|`.
+We do not align the following lines with the
-    with the first character of the `|`.
+    first character of the `|`.

     Haddock treats something between double quotes as a link to a module.
 So
     when you try to quote something, either use backslashes or extra spaces as